davletovb/neva/ROBUSTNESS_GAPS.md

 Boundary: no Python thread can forcibly interrupt a blocked synchronous provider read; configured request timeouts limit its lifetime.
 Backpressure bounds pending deltas, while the completed response is accumulated up to the configured response-character ceiling.
+A stream that is abandoned before its terminal event cannot be resumed to recover its generated answer.
 Streaming is not provider-native tool calling; custom backend/wrapper implementations have no generic stream contract and fail explicitly.